hepplerj/superfundr/README.md

 ## Contributing

-We are an open source project.
+This is an open source project.
 Want to help contribute?
 Open up an [issue](https://github.com/superfundr/resources/issues).
 Or, contribute your ideas, resources, and teaching material\!
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).